fusion-energy/neutronics-workshop/README.md

 ## Acknowledgments
-Fred Thomas for providing examples from previous years Serpent workshop, Enrique Miralles Dolz for providing the CSG tokamak model, Andrew Davis for his work on the fusion neutron source, Chris Bowman for his Gaussian process software, John Billingsley for the CoLab tasks and the OpenMC team for their software.
+Fred Thomas for providing examples from previous years Serpent workshop, Enrique Miralles Dolz for providing the CSG tokamak model, Andrew Davis for his work on the fusion neutron source, Chris Bowman for his Gaussian process software, John Nonweiler for his work on the OCC faceter, John Billingsley for improving most tasks and in particular creating the CoLab tasks and the OpenMC team for their software.